Artificial leather: Environmental effect

 The production of the PVC used in the production of many artificial leathers requires a plasticizer called a phthalate to make it flexible and soft.
 PVC production often uses petroleum feedstocks and large amounts of energy.
 When PVC ends up in a landfill it does not decompose like genuine leather and can release dangerous chemicals such as dioxins into the water and soil.

-Polyurethane is currently more popular for use than PVC.
+As of 2016, polyurethane was more popular for use than PVC.

 The production of some artificial leathers requires plastic, with others, called plant-based leathers, only requiring plant-based materials; the inclusion of artificial materials in the production of artificial leathers notably raises sustainability issues.
-However, some reports state that the manufacture of artificial leather is still more sustainable than that of real leather, with the Environmental Profit & Loss, a sustainability report developed in 2018 by Kering, stating that the impact of vegan-leather production can be up to a third lower than real leather.
+However, some reports state that the manufacture of artificial leather is still more sustainable than that of real leather, with the Environmental Profit & Loss, a sustainability report developed in 2018 by Kering, stating that the impact of vegan-leather production can be up to a third lower than that of real leather.

 Some artificial leathers may have traces of restricted substances, like paint ingredient butanone oxime, according to a study by the FILK Freiberg Institute.